 Requesting a Committee Letter of Recommendation

-Once a letter has been requested of the Pre-medicine Committee, the primary author writes the letter and submits it to the rest of the committee for editing and feedback.
-Once an appropriate time (usually 1 week) for feedback has passed, the primary author may submit the edited letter.
+Once a letter has been requested of the Pre-medicine Committee and all necessary documents (electronic copy of application, MCAT scores, etc.) have been supplied by the student, the primary author writes the letter and submits it to the rest of the committee for editing and feedback.
+After an appropriate comment period (usually 1 week) for feedback has passed, the primary author may submit the edited letter.
 The policy of the Pre-medicine Committee is that both the strengths and weaknesses of each candidate are portrayed respectfully to the best of our knowledge.
 The Pre-medicine Committee requires that the candidate waive his or her right to see the letter.
 If the candidate does not wish to waive his or her right to see the letter, he or she should seek a letter from a different source (see below).
 In a case where a medical school prefers or requires that a ranking form be submitted instead of a letter, the Pre-medicine Committee reserves the right to decline to submit rankings.

 Students are not required to use the Pre-medicine Committee to author a recommendation letter.
 However, many medical schools prefer a committee letter and are used to seeing them from UWL.
 If you do not use a committee letter, you may ask any faculty member you know well to write an academic letter.
 However, you will likely need more than one.